MassTransit/MassTransit/docs/advanced/job-consumers.md

 Job Consumers replace Turnout, a previous feature of MassTransit, which was poorly supported and very limited.
 While Turnout is now deprecated, job consumers offer a much better developer experience and are better integrated.
 :::

+### IJobConsumer

+<<< @/src/MassTransit/JobService/IJobConsumer.cs

 ### Configuration

 The example below configures a job consumer on a receive endpoint named using an _IEndpointNameFormatter_ passing the consumer type.

 <<< @/docs/code/turnout/JobSystemConsoleService.cs

+In this example, the job timeout as well as the number of concurrent jobs allowed is specified using `JobOptions<T>` when configuring the consumer.
+The job options can also be specified using a consumer definition in the same way.

 ### Client